SKrotkih/YTLiveStreaming/README.md

 # YTLiveStreaming

-YTLiveStreaming is a framework for creating live broadcasts and video streams on YouTube using the YouTube Live Streaming API (YouTube Data API v3) in Swift 5.0
+YTLiveStreaming is an iOS framework which can be used for creating live broadcasts and video streams on YouTube using YouTube Live Streaming API
+(YouTube Data API v3)

 ## Requirements